FelixOnline/v2/content/articles/2011-2-17-its-the-eye-of-the-tiger-but-i-dont-need-it.md

 subtitle: >
   Do you know how Omar Hafeez-Bore got those abs?
 By playing video games!
 date: "2011-02-17 20:02:44 +0000"

 # Attributes from Felix Online V1
 id: "831"
 old_path: /games/831/its-the-eye-of-the-tiger-but-i-dont-need-it
 aliases:
  - /games/831/its-the-eye-of-the-tiger-but-i-dont-need-it
+imported: true
+comments:
+ - Gosh I wish I could censor this pictureAnd for that matter all those degrading images that objectify women Tomb raider Street fighter or whatever elseI object to it Its disgusting and cheapens women to the degree of making it seem alright even to little kids as well as grown men to see and WANT to see  parts of a woman in such detail as is frankly vulgar to describe Even if it is a drawing Its sick

 # Article Taxonomies
 categories:
  - games
 tags:
+authors:
+ - oh106

+# Homepage control params
 headline: true
 featured: true